bbrrck/bbrrck.github.io/teaching/geo-num-2017/tp6.md

 Therefore, it is sometimes called a *piecewise* Bézier surface.

 Some surfaces in the `data/` folder consist of more than one patch, ranging from 2 (heart) to 32 (teapot).
-They are saved in the BPT format; some datafiles are taken from the website of [Ryan Holmes](http://www.holmes3d.net/graphics/roffview/tools/patchoff/) where you'll also find more details about this format.
+They are saved in the BPT format; some datafiles are taken from the website of [Ryan Holmes](http://www.holmes3d.net/graphics/roffview/tools/patchoff/) where you'll also find more details about this format in case you're interested.

 {:.img2grid}